neetjn/ansible-transparent-env/README.md

 * webpack (version 2.2.0)
 * mono (.NET) complete
 * telerik fiddler web debugger
-* teamviewer
 * hamachi vpn
-* vlc media player

 ### Variables

+Playbook inventory variables can be found in `groupvars/all.yml`.

 * **git_ssh_key_user**: Username of ssh key generated for git.

 ### Prerequisites

 * ansible 2.0 - 2.3
-  * *due to a change in version 2.4 defined [here](https://github.com/ansible/ansible/issues/31041), any version of ansible above 2.3.x is not recommended*
+  * *due to a change in version 2.4 explained [here](https://github.com/ansible/ansible/issues/31041), any version of ansible above 2.3.x is not recommended*

 ### Use